Deposit Crypto using FIO Crypto Handles & FIO Requests

-Using a unique FIO Address for each user
+Using a unique FIO Crypto Handle for each user

-To deposit tokens of any supported cryptocurrency to their account the user would simply send tokens from a FIO-enabled wallet to their FIO Address (e.g. [email protected]) and would not have to deal with Public Keys, memo fields or even having to log into the exchange.
+To deposit tokens of any supported cryptocurrency to their account the user would simply send tokens from a FIO-enabled wallet to their FIO Crypto Handle (e.g. [email protected]) and would not have to deal with Public Keys, memo fields, or even having to log into the exchange.

-Using the same FIO Address for all users
+Using the same FIO Crypto Handle for all users

-To deposit any supported token to their account the user would simply send tokens from FIO-enabled wallet to the Deposit FIO Address, e.g. [email protected] To properly identify the inbound transaction, the user would have to either include a memo which includes their exchange account, or provide the exchange, ahead of time, with a list of FIO Addresses which the user owns.
+To deposit any supported token to their account the user would simply send tokens from a FIO-enabled wallet to the Deposit FIO Crypto Handle, e.g. [email protected] To properly identify the inbound transaction, the user would have to either include a FIO Data memo which includes their exchange account, or provide the exchange, ahead of time, with a list of FIO Crypto Handles which the user owns.

 The inbound transaction can be identified by reading the OBT Data using /get_obt_data.
 The data is encrypted.
-Once decrypted, memo or FIO Address of Payee will uniquely identify the user and obt_id will contain native chain transaction ID of the corresponding deposit.
+Once decrypted, the memo or FIO Crypto Handle of Payee can be used to uniquely identify the user, and the obt_id will contain native chain transaction ID of the corresponding deposit.